-American Humane Associations also celebrates the achievements of extraordinary dogs across the country with its annual American Humane Association Hero Dog Awards™.
-In addition, the organization enlists and works with many celebrities who speak on behalf of the voiceless that American Humane Association aims to protect.
+American Humanes also celebrates the achievements of extraordinary dogs across the country with its annual American Humane Hero Dog Awards™.
+In addition, the organization enlists and works with many celebrities who speak on behalf of the voiceless that American Humane aims to protect.

 Doing Even More for Animal Actors